 Step 12.
 Frost cooled bars.
 There is approx. 3 cups of frosting; so if you're using 2 pans, use 1-1/2 cups to frost each pan.

 Step 13.
 For a finishing touch, dust the top of the frosting with ground cinnamon.
 Shake it through a wire mesh strainer for a finer dust, moving the strainer as you shake the cinnamon into it.

-Cover and refrigerate until serving time.
+Make ahead, cover, and refrigerate or freeze until serving time.
+The finished, frosted bars hold up well to refrigerating and freezing.
 It's best to use pans with domed lids so the frosting doesn't get messed up.
 This also makes it easy to stack pans or stack other things on top of them in the fridge or freezer.
-(For Amazon link to pans with domed lids, click here for 13x9 baking sheets, click here for 13x18 baking sheets.)

 The frosting is what puts these pumpkin bars over the top.
 So good!